Transylvania University: Academic campus

 The academic side of campus lies east of North Broadway, one of the major streets in Lexington.
 Old Morrison is the central administration building.
 Designed by pioneer Kentucky architect Gideon Shryock and erected in 1833 under the supervision of Henry Clay (then professor of law at Transylvania), Old Morrison is the central image on Lexington's city seal.
 It houses the offices of financial aid, accounting, the registrar, the president, the dean, communications, the Center for Academic and Professional Enrichment, and more.
 The building also holds the tomb of Constantine Rafinesque, professor of natural science at the university from 1819 to 1826, and Sauveur Francois Bonfils, who taught at the university from 1842 to 1849 (a native of France, he was forced to flee because of political discord).
 During the Civil War, Old Morrison was a hospital for Union and Confederate soldiers.
 It was gutted by fire in 1969 but renovated and reopened in 1971.
-It was designated a National Historic Landmark in 1965 in recognition of the university's status as the oldest west of the Allegheny Mountains.
+It was designated a National Historic Landmark in 1965 in recognition of the institution's status as the oldest west of the Allegheny Mountains.